railsuser2014/openobject-doc-book-en/3/3_9/journals.rst

 all.

-The credit and debit account by default permit the automatic generation of counterpart entries when you're entering data in the journal quickly.
-For example, in a bank journal you should put an associated bank account for default matching credits and debits, so that you don't have to create counterparts for each transaction manually.
+The credit and debit account by default permit the automatic generation of counterpart entries when you are entering data in the journal quickly.
+For example, in a bank journal you should put an associated bank account for default matching credits and debits, so that you do not have to create counterparts for each transaction manually.

 A journal can be marked as being centralized.
-When you do this, the counterpart entries won't be owned by each entry but globally for the given journal and period.
-You'll then have a credit line and a debit line centralized for each entry in one of these journals, meaning that both credit and debit appear on the same line.
+When you do this, the counterpart entries will not be owned by each entry but globally for the given journal and period.
+You will then have a credit line and a debit line centralized for each entry in one of these journals, meaning that both credit and debit appear on the same line.

-Controls and aids for data entry
+Controls and tips for Data Entry
 --------------------------------

 You can carry out two types of control on Journals in Open ERP – controls over the financial